tdowrick/ScouseTom/Results_System_Characterisation_For_resistor__.md

 During the baseline period before haemorrhage onset, voltages changes of 20.6\(\mu\)V \(\pm\) 51\(\mu\)V (n=7) were observed \ref{FigureStroke}.
 Over the 10 minute injection period, changes of 20.6mV \(\pm\) 5.4mV occured, with a further increase of 2.2mV \(\pm\) 1.4mV over the remaining measurement time.
 The time course of the impedance change was consistent with the injection period of the blood into the brain.
 Previous investigation into data rejection methods for measurements using collected with other EIT systems, suggested removal of up to 30 % of all channels in phantoms were necessary \cite{packham2012comparison}.
 However, only 10 % of channels were rejected from this dataset using similar criteria, suggesting an improvement in the quality of the data, despite the more complex experimental scenario.

 ###Scalp Recordings
-The mean signal amplitude across all subjects was 5.4 mV $\pm$ 1.97 mV.
+The mean signal amplitude across all subjects was 5.4 mV $\pm$ 1.97 mV, and the mean drift across the length of the recordings was 15.1 $\mu$V or 0.26 %.
 The mean noise across all 540 measurements and 60 repeats ranged from 8.55 $\mu$V to 53.9 $\mu$V between patients, with an overall noise of 37.2  $\mu$V $\pm$ 39.0 $\mu$V across all measurements, repeats and subjects.
 The equivalent SNR was 46.5 dB $\pm$ 4.14 dB, ranging from 41.6 to 56.0 dB between subjects.
-The mean drift across the length of the recordings was 15.1 $\mu$V or 0.26 %.
+Artefacts resulting from subject or electrode movement were present

 **compare to other studies - thesis and aditaya ones**